goodpuppies/workman/markdown/diagnostics/auditable-error-diagnostics.md

   violation: contradicted, unsatisfied, cardinality-failed, cycle-found, or another model variant

 support:
-  entries: claims and constraints near the failure
+  entries: chronological claims and constraints near the failure
-  edges: how claims fed the failed premise
+  roots: failed constraint and observed operands
-  roots: failed premise, failed constraint, and observed operands
+  edges: only the causal links needed to justify the rendering
 ```

 This fits the current implementation because `constrainAt` already knows local role names and source